 I have known Michael Tompkins for many years and he is always up to something good.
 You can count on it.
 This time “the good” is so good that we are dedicating an entire national podcast to the inaugural St.ART Street Art Festival held in St. Louis the last weekend in September.
 The purpose of the festival is to encourage hope, healing and positive dialogue through art.
 What a concept!
 Joining Michael will be Richard Blanco, who was selected by President Barack Obama in 2012 to serve as the fifth inaugural poet in U.S. history (joining the ranks of Robert Frost and Maya Angelou.)
 Richard will open and close the festival.
 From everything I’ve read, Richard is truly one of the most beloved and influential poets and storytellers writing today.
 I feel honored to have interviewed them.
-This show made possible due to the generous support of the Chapman Automotive Group.

 - LET’S TALK TRUTH.
 We have the ability to bridge the divide in our neighborhoods, communities, cities, regions, states, nation and world.
 Art can break through barriers by using its natural creative and transformative process.